auspham/SeptNotes/W9-lec9a.md

 #### Split Temporary Variable

-If a temporary variable is used more than one, make sure you have to rename it each time
+If a temporary variable is used more than once, make sure you have to rename it each time

 ❌Instead of: